0x7ffc/0x7ffc.github.io/_posts/2019-04-05-try-out-trie.md

 end
 ```

-When you boil it down, it really is just DFS + Trie, pretty straghtforward.
+When you boil it down, it really is just DFS + Trie, pretty straightforward.

 For a far more complex problem see [Palindrome Paris](https://leetcode.com/problems/palindrome-pairs/description).
 I'll give you a hint: build the Trie with each word reversed.